Soong Ching-ling: 1950–1966: Communist government

 In April 1959, Soong again served as a Shanghai deputy at the 2nd National People's Congress.
-At this Congress, Mao Zedong and Zhu De stepped down as President and Vice-President of the People's Republic of China.
+At this Congress, Mao Zedong and Zhu De stepped down as president and vice-president of the People's Republic of China.
 Liu Shaoqi was elected State Chairman (President), and Soong Ching-ling and Dong Biwu, a senior Communist Party 'elder', were elected Vice President of China.
-Soong resigned at this time from her positions as vice-chairwoman of the CPPCC National Committee and the NPC Standing Committee.
-She was re-elected to the post of Vice-chairperson of the PRC at the Third National People's Congress in 1965, and appeared frequently in the early 1960s on ceremonial occasions, often greeting important visitors from abroad.
+Soong resigned at this time from her positions as vice-chair of the CPPCC National Committee and the NPC Standing Committee.
+She was re-elected to the post of vice-chair of the PRC at the Third National People's Congress in 1965, and appeared frequently in the early 1960s on ceremonial occasions, often greeting important visitors from abroad.

+1966–1976: Cultural Revolution

-During the Cultural Revolution (1966–76), Soong was heavily criticized by Red Guard factions, and in one incident, the marker of her parents' grave was toppled and their bodies exposed.
+During the Cultural Revolution, Soong was heavily criticized by Red Guard factions, and in one incident, the marker of her parents' grave was toppled and their bodies exposed.
 Following this incident Premier Zhou Enlai recommended that Soong Ching-ling be put on a "List of Cadres to be protected."
 Zhou's recommendation was approved by Mao Zedong.
+Mao Zedong sent his wife, Jiang Qing, to visit Soong and explain the purpose of the "Cultural Revolution."
+In response, Soong remarked that it should, above all, avoid harming the innocent, which embarrassed Jiang.

+Despite Soong's support of the CCP, she was skeptical of some radical actions such as the purging of capitalists and party moderates such as Liu Shaoqi from the government.
+Soong wrote seven letters to criticize the Cultural Revolution Campaign and objected to the excessive violence against her colleagues and other moderates within the CCP.
+In her letters with friends, Soong called Jiang a "queen" and "shameless bitch."
 Late in the Cultural Revolution, during the 4th NPC which approved the 1975 Constitution in January 1975, Soong's term as Vice President of China ended with the abolishment of that post, after which she was again appointed one of the vice-chairwomen of the NPC Standing Committee.

-Later life and death
+1976–1981: Final years

+Soong Ching-ling moved to her Shichahai residence in Beijing, where she penned several articles commemorating late Chinese leaders Mao Zedong and Zhou Enlai.
+In November 1980, she wrote to the CCP Central Committee, urging the Party to reflect on the suffering it had inflicted on the people during past political movements.
+She also requested that her name not be equated with the Father of the Nation Sun Yat-sen, expressing her belief that she was unworthy of such an honour.

+Death and funeral

+In the spring of 1981, Soong Ching-ling was diagnosed with leukaemia.
+Her last public appearance was on 8 May 1981, when she appeared in a wheelchair at the Great Hall of the People to accept an honorary LL.D. degree from the University of Victoria.
+A few days later she began running a high fever and was unable to rise again.